CNGaoWenbo/Algoruthm-Course/README.md

 # Algoruthm-Course
 There are programming assignments for an Algorithm course on a MOOC platform.
+Some codes may include a naive algorithm and a quik/adnvanced algorithm.

 The length of input arrays mostly range from (0,10^5), the numbers in arrays range from (0,10^9).
 The run time limit is 5.0s.